 So what about the specifics?
 O'Brien said she typically doesn't condone tongue kissing on set.
 "The basic guideline is that your personal body should not be penetrated and there shouldn’t be an exchange of fluids.
 So absolutely no tongues," she said.
 "But there are situations when it’s really intimate and a director wants it — if both actors are happy and everybody’s agreeing, you can go for it."
 Actors can use safe words or the "traffic light system" ("Green: everything’s fine, amber: I’m a bit shaky, red: stop," O'Brien explained) to shut down the action should they require a break.

 The cast, crew, and scriptwriters should always use "anatomical names" when directing, writing, or discussing sex scenes, O'Brien said.
 "It makes a big difference, it's respectful language."
-An intimacy coordinator should also reduce the crew on set for the scene, and consider the gender of the crew members depending on the scene being performed.
+An intimacy coordinator should also reduce the crew on set for the scene.

 O'Brien also offers emotional support to the cast and crew involved in a sex scene.
 "Part of my work as an intimacy coordinator is that I will check in with the actors before they come to set," she told the Radio Times.
 "I’ll check out what the content is, what the concerns are and do the risk assessment.
 Then at the end of the day I’m encouraging them to do a warm down or put in practices where they can really let go of the character."